MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sequence-detect-plugin.md

 ## Returns

-Returns a single table where each row in the table represents a single sequence occurence:
+Returns a single table where each row in the table represents a single sequence occurrence:

 * *Dim1*, *Dim2*, ...: dimension columns that were used to correlate sequences.
 * *Expr1*_*TimelineColumn*, *Expr2*_*TimelineColumn*, ...: Columns with time values, representing the timeline of each sequence step.